The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 If the reasoning here, Baha’u’llah suggested, involves preferring ancient religions over new ones, then why do his Muslim persecutors not follow the Old or New Testaments?
 If his crime, Baha’u’llah continued, is founding a new Faith, then before him Muhammad committed the same crime, and before him, Christ and Moses as well.

 Behold how in this Dispensation the worthless and foolish have fondly imagined that by such instruments as massacre, plunder and banishment they can extinguish the Lamp which the Hand of Divine power hath lit, or eclipse the Day Star of everlasting splendor.
 How utterly unaware they seem to be of the truth that such adversity is the oil that feedeth the flame of this Lamp!
 Such is God’s transforming power.

 In his letter to the Ottoman Sultan, Baha’u’llah condemned the abuses of civil power committed by the Ottoman Prime Minister against the Baha’is.
 Shortly after the exiles arrived in Akka, clerics read the decree of Sultan Aziz in the mosque to warn the people against associating in any way with the Baha’is.
 This decree declared that Baha’u’llah would lead the people astray and be incarcerated for the rest of his life.
 He and the other exiles were not allowed to associate either with each other or the citizens of Akka.
 This decree prejudiced the minds of the people against the Baha’is.

 Guards at the city gates spotted most of the Baha’is who tried to enter Akka during the day and turned them away.
-But the Shaykh would leave the city at night to meet with the Baha’is who had been unable to enter the city.
-Under the cover of night, they would pretend to be the Shaykh’s lantern-carriers – and in this way he brought the Baha’is into the city.
+But the Shaykh would leave Akka at night to meet with the Baha’is who had been unable to enter the city.
+Under the cover of darkness, they would pretend to be the Shaykh’s lantern-carriers – and in this way he brought the Baha’is into the prison city.